raruhan6-ops/vue3-lab/README.md

     - Instructions for handling large geojson files and git LFS included in the repo.
     - See `LAB7_steps_outline.txt` for setup and troubleshooting.

+  - **Lab 08: L7 Symbol Visualization**
+    - Symbol visualization of 35+ POI points on a Gaode (Amap) map using **AntV L7**.
+    - Two layers: icon/symbol layer (PointLayer) and text label layer (PointLayer with shape('name','text')).
+    - Visual mappings: size (value→[6,24]), color (category), shape (category→local PNG icons).
+    - Interactive features: hover highlight, tooltip/popup, click-to-select with left-panel details.
+    - Category filtering with checkboxes, toggles for icon/text layers, and size mapping.
+    - Uses local PNG icons in `public/icons/` for category mapping (no CORS issues).
+    - Auto-fit map to visible points; scene and layers are properly destroyed on unmount.
+    - See `Lab8_Copilot_Instructions.txt` for full requirements and troubleshooting.

 ### 🤖 AI Assistant
 - Integrated **AI Chatbot** powered by **Groq API** (using `qwen/qwen3-32b` model).
 - **Context-Aware**: The bot has access to the live database state (student counts, averages, etc.).
 - **RAG-Lite**: Retrieves relevant system information to answer user queries accurately.
 - **Conversation Memory**: Remembers context for natural follow-up questions.

 ### 🎨 UI/UX

 - **Responsive Design**: Fully responsive layout for all devices.
 - **Dark/Light Mode**: System-aware theme toggling with persistent preference.
-All labs, including Lab7, use CSS variables for seamless dark mode.
+All labs, including Lab7 and Lab8, use CSS variables for seamless dark mode.
 - **Modern Styling**: Built with CSS variables and scoped styles for modularity.
-Lab7 now uses the same header and style conventions as other labs.
+Lab7 and Lab8 use the same header and style conventions as other labs.

 ## 🛠️ Tech Stack